 The recently published NICE guidelines for low back pain and sciatica are clear and unambiguous.
 However, they seem to have been misinterpreted by some people.
-One area where this has happened is the part about manual therapy.
+One area where this has happened is in the part about manual therapy, such as that provided by osteopaths, chiropractors and some physiotherapists.
 Here is what the guideline says:

 “Consider manual therapy (spinal manipulation, mobilisation or soft tissue techniques such as massage) for managing low back pain with or without sciatica, but only as part of a treatment package including exercise, with or without psychological therapy.”

 - “Select just the bits you like”

 - “Exercise and manual therapy is the choice for low back pain”

 - “Manual therapy with exercise or psychological therapy”

 It’s important to understand that the wording from the guideline above makes it clear that exercise is a mandatory part of a treatment package.
 Manual therapy and psychological therapy are optional add-ons but exercise is compulsory.
 That means that the treatment options are: exercise alone, exercise plus manual therapy, exercise plus psychological therapy, exercise plus manual therapy and psychological therapy.
 Using a treatment package that consists of manual therapy alone, psychological therapy alone or manual therapy plus psychological therapy does not comply with the guidance.
 You certainly can’t “select the bits you like” as exercise is not an optional component.